Skip to content

 Background

-Rape Crisis England & Wales has a vision for a world without sexual violence where all women and girls can live safely, freely and with dignity.
+Rape Crisis England & Wales has a vision for a world without sexual violence, where all women and girls can live safely, freely and with dignity.

 In November 1974, a group of around 40 women met in London to discuss the ongoing rape crisis and what to do about it.
-That meeting eventually led to the establishment of the UK's first ever Rape Crisis centre in England.
+That meeting eventually led to the founding of the UK's first ever Rape Crisis centre in England.

 Where we currently stand on women-only services